Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 <blockquote class="verse">"Fifteen men on the dead man's chest--<br/>
          Yo-ho-ho, and a bottle of rum!<br/>
       Drink and the devil had done for the rest--<br/>
-         Yo-ho-ho, and a bottle of rum!"
+         Yo-ho-ho, and a bottle of rum!"</blockquote>

 I was just thinking how busy drink and the devil were at that very moment in the cabin of the *Hispaniola*, when I was surprised by a sudden lurch of the coracle.
 At the same moment, she yawed sharply and seemed to change her course.
 The speed in the meantime had strangely increased.